tranhelen/tranhelen/_drafts/2018-01-08-managingdiversitychange.md

     <p id="note-1"><a href="#anchor-1" class="footnote-back">&#8617;&#xFE0E;</a> <span class="footnote">[1]</span> This is a good summary of why leadership should be active reinforcing this: Stefanie K. Johnson and David R. Hekman, <a href="https://hbr.org/2016/03/women-and-minorities-are-penalized-for-promoting-diversity" class="external" target="_blank">&#8220;<span class="external-body"><em>Women and Minorities Are Penalized for Promoting Diversity</em></span>&#8221; <span class="external-box"><span class="external-box__arrow">↗&#xFE0E;</span></span></a>, 3/23/2016</p>

     <p id="note-2"><a href="#anchor-2" class="footnote-back">&#8617;&#xFE0E;</a> <span class="footnote">[2]</span> I have received criticism that I have been biased towards the bi-gender dimension in the past.
 I don't deny this.
 My own gender was how I noticed that this system was off-balance so I spent a lot of time learning about that.
 I plan to become a better advocate for other minorities in the future.</p>

+    <p id="note-3"><a href="#anchor-3" class="footnote-back">&#8617;&#xFE0E;</a> <span class="footnote">[3]</span> In the interest of honesty: I don't believe major strides can be made in diversity _unless_ it's heavily reinforced by the executive team.
+Tech culture is too unhealthy and has too much influence over how individual workers act.
+While we did make progress and I was happy to have found a couple of true allies, I found that the biggest issues were laziness, apathy, and my own personal exhaustion.
+I was assured by the fact that non-diverse companies tend to breed environments of incompetance and under-perform but I am not one to sit by and not do anything.
+Overall, the biggest insight that I can take home from this experience is: you can always trust someone's actions.
+There's way too much lip service in the tech industry.
+This is critical and cynical but that's kind of how the topic is sitting with me these days after this experience.</p>
 </div>